 Unix - Directory Management

-A directory is a file whose sole job is to store file names and related information.
-All files, whether ordinary, special, or directory, are contained in directories.
+A directory is a file the solo job of which is to store the file names and the related information.
+All the files, whether ordinary, special, or directory, are contained in directories.

 The directory in which you find yourself when you first login is called your home directory.

 You will be doing much of your work in your home directory and subdirectories that you'll be creating to organize your files.

 You can go in your home directory anytime using the following command −

 Here ~ indicates the home directory.
 Suppose you have to go in any other user's home directory, use the following command −